Below you will find specific information on Prep Schools.

 Prep (Preparatory) schools are those that cater for students up to the age of 13 to ‘prepare’ learners for school entrance to the public (expensive and exclusive schools for 13-18-year-olds), independent secondary schools or selective state selective grammar schools.
 The term ‘preparatory’ refers to the preparation for the Common Entrance Exam.

-You can find the Website and Admissions pages for these schools either through the above links or by going to our various pages like:
+You can find the Website and Admissions pages for these schools by going to our various pages like: